Your team name | To review 1 | To review 2 |

 Your have a lot more freedom in how you structure your write-up for this project compared to Project 1.
 This also comes with responsibility.
 You should make sure you have a clear introduction and a clear conclusion.
 You should also have other interim section headings that help the reader.
 Your write-up should be somewhere between 1000 and 2000 words.
 There is no expectation that you get close to the upper limit, anywhere in that range is fine as long as you have clearly explained yourself.
 The limits are provided to help you, not to set stressful expectations.

 Many project teams are creating interactive web applications, packages, and/or things that are not traditional “reports”.
-The write-up component is intended to evaluate the design and implementation of whatever “final product” your team creates.
+The report component is intended to evaluate the design and implementation of whatever “final product” your team creates.
 Rubric elements will be interpreted by the instructor in light of whatever approach your team takes for the final product.

 Presentation